dgoetz/graphing-training/sections/cluster/01_single.md

 !SLIDE
 # Carbonate

-Carbonate brings some usefull tools to handle different tasks in Graphite clusters, for example to redistribute datapoints manually when new nodes are introduced.
+Carbonate brings some useful tools to handle different tasks in Graphite clusters, for example to redistribute datapoints manually when new nodes are introduced.

     @@@Sh
     # pip install carbonate